josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 - `blog/some-post.svelte` becomes `/blog/some-post`

-### Setting up our site's pages
+### Adding pages

-Next, just to get some pages on our site, let's create `about.svelte` and `contact.svelte` files inside of `src/routes`.
+For starters, just to get some pages on our site, let's create `about.svelte` and `contact.svelte` files inside of `src/routes`.
 (We can always delete or modify them later.)
 We'll also create a `blog` folder, with an `index.svelte` inside.

 Inside each of those files, we can just toss a quick heading, and maybe some text, just so we can see a little content.

 <SideNote>
-Svelte files can be just plain HTML; they don't need to have JavaScript.
+Svelte files can just contain plain HTML.
 </SideNote>

 ```svelte